Automated Ball-Strike System: KBO League

-The KBO League, in South Korea, started to use ABS in its 2024 season.
+South Korea's KBO League started to use ABS in its 2024 season.
 Unlike in MLB, KBO uses ABS to call balls and strikes automatically.

 Major League Baseball

-ABS was in place for Spring Training before the 2025 MLB season, promoted as the Automated Ball-Strike System presented by T-Mobile for sponsorship reasons.
+ABS was in place for Spring Training before the 2025 MLB season.
 Thirteen Spring Training ballparks, used as home fields by 19 clubs, are equipped with ABS technology.
 MLB implemented ABS as a challenge system; human umpires make initial calls, which pitchers, catchers, and batters may challenge.

 MLB used ABS for the 2025 All-Star Game, with a similar configuration to spring training: each team had two challenges, which could be requested by the pitcher, catcher, or hitter immediately after a call.
 Cal Raleigh, the first player to request an ABS challenge in an MLB All-Star Game, successfully challenged the umpire's ball call of a pitch he caught from Tarik Skubal, resulting in Manny Machado being called out on strikes.
 Jacob Wilson was the first batter to challenge a call, successfully getting a pitch from MacKenzie Gore changed from a strike to a ball.

 In September 2025, MLB's competition committee approved use of ABS beginning with the 2026 season, with similar processes to those used in Spring Training and the All-Star Game.
 Each team starts with two challenges, retains a challenge if it is successful, and may receive additional challenges in extra innings.

+On March 25, 2026, Opening Day, New York Yankees shortstop José Caballero made the first ABS challenge in an MLB regular season game, challenging Bill Miller's strike call on Logan Webb's first pitch to him in the fourth inning.
+Caballero's challenge was unsuccessful, and the strike call was upheld.
+The following day, Francisco Álvarez, catcher for the New York Mets, made the first successful ABS challenge in an MLB regular season game, after he challenged a ball call on a pitch by Freddy Peralta.
+The call was changed to a strike, resulting in the batter, Oneil Cruz, striking out.

+College baseball

+In May 2026, the NCAA baseball rules committee approved a request by the Southeastern Conference (SEC) for permission to use ABS as part of its conference tournament; it used nearly identical rules to MLB, except with teams beginning with three challenges instead of two.

+On May 19, 2026, Mississippi catcher Austin Fawley made the first ABS challenge in a college baseball game, challenging a ball call on a pitch by Missouri pitcher Will Libbert in the top of the first inning.
+The challenge was unsuccessful, and the call stood.